percyliang/sempre/README.md

 Changes from SEMPRE 2.2 to SEMPRE 2.3:

 - Added the `interactive` package for the paper *Naturalizing a programming language through interaction* (ACL 2017).

+Changes from SEMPRE 2.3 to SEMPRE 2.3.1:

+- Modified the `tables` module to resemble SEMPRE 2.1, effectively making it work again.